ardatan/graphql-tools/website/docs/schema-delegation.md

 #### context: Record<string, any>

-GraphQL context that is going to be passed to the subschema execution or subsciption call.
+GraphQL context that is going to be passed to the subschema execution or subscription call.

 #### info: GraphQLResolveInfo